-Where an emergency situation lacks an imminent threat, the Director of Campus Safety or his designee will consult with members of the campus Facilities Department to determine the significance of the emergency, the appropriate notification message and segment of the college community to receive the message.
-The Director of Campus Safety in consultation with the college President and Vice President of Finance and Facilities will determine the content of the Emergency Notification.
-The Vice President of Finance and Facilities, the Director of Campus Safety, or his designee will initiate the notification to the appropriate segments of the college community designated to receive the message.
+Where an emergency situation poses an imminent threat that can threaten the safety of the College community.
+The College will immediately notify the campus community upon the confirmation of a significant emergency or dangerous situation involving an immediate threat to the health or safety of students or employees occurring on the campus.
+The Director of Campus Safety or designee, without delay, will consult with members of the campus Facilities Department to determine the significance of the emergency, the appropriate notification message and segment of the College community to receive the message.
+The Director of Campus Safety in consultation with the College President, Executive Director of Human Resources and Vice President for Finance & Facilities will determine the content of the Emergency Notification.
+The Executive Director of Human Resources, the Director of campus Safety, or his designee will initiate the notification to the appropriate segment or segments of the College community designated to receive the message.